|Attendance||UCAS code/apply||Year of entry|

 Lectures, combined with weekly set readings, will consider a wide range of eighteenth-century leisure practices, situating attitudes and experiences in the context of social class, gendered spaces, consumerism, industrialisation, and urbanisation.
 In seminars, a wide range of primary source material will be used to develop critical analysis skills and to provide a basis for group discussion.
 These will include guide books, trade directories, diaries, visual representations, material culture, newspapers, government records, novels, and architectural evidence.
 Students will be encouraged to make independent use of the digitised primary source material, both within seminars and as part of formative and summative assessments.
 The study of Britain in the eighteenth century has been transformed by the introduction of searchable online document databases.
 Forming an increasingly important part of researchers’ exploration and analysis of the past, Eighteenth Century Collections Online (ECCO) provides a comprehensive online library of book titles published between 1700 and 1800.
 Guided throughout the module in the use of ECCO, students will learn to locate, manage and critically assess primary source material, whilst seminar discussions and formative assignments will encourage students to reflect on the benefits of online document databases for their own research.

-A L5 option module informed by research-led teaching and of particular value to students of many disciplines including History, Politics and International Relations, ‘Nationalism and Empire: Britain and Germany, 1815-1914’ explores in detail aspects of one of the most interesting, complicated and enduring relationships between two states in modern European history.
+A L5 option module informed by research-led teaching and of particular value to students of many disciplines including History, Politics and International Relations, ‘Nationalism and Empire: Britain and Germany, 1815-1914’ explores some of the most interesting and complicated aspects of modern European history.
 Rivalry between Britain and Germany found intense, violent expression in two world wars.
 The century preceding the outbreak of war in 1914, however, was marked not by rivalry and suspicion alone (of which there was a good deal), but also by shared interests political and diplomatic, social and cultural.
 What mattered to one of those countries was often also of interest to the other.
 Britons and Germans had more in common than might be assumed from their relationship in the years since 1914, not least a preoccupation with nationhood and with overseas empire.
 Reflecting this variety and complexity, the module ranges widely within and beyond Britain and Germany, also taking in the European and imperial contexts.
 Through contemporary and historical accounts and primary source materials, it examines over the course of a hundred years the varied ways in which Anglo-German and international affairs influenced politics, the economy and society in two major European states.

 This module will introduce students to the controversies and debates over slavery and other forms of violence committed against groups of people in the modern world and their responses seeking emancipation.
 Beginning in 1492 with the development of a modern racism, it looks at the destruction of indigenous peoples in the Americas, the subsequent development of US Slavery, and the struggles of African Americans into the twentieth century.
 These cases will be revisited from the perspective of gender, and compared to other forms of structural oppression of colonised peoples and workers.